 About the Program

-M.F.A. playwrights learn by doing, and participate in a series of rigorous writing workshops on a variety of topics designed to expand and challenge their theatrical imaginations while building foundational knowledge in dramatic form and structure.
+M.F.A. playwrights learn by doing—immersed in a series of rigorous, exploratory workshops that stretch the boundaries of form and imagination.
+Each workshop invites them to take creative risks, to question, to build, and to reimagine, all while building foundational knowledge in dramatic form and structure.

 -

-Our Graduate Assistantships pay for all tuition and give a $15,000 stipend each academic year (9 months).
-Additional funds are available through our graduate fellowship, which offers an additional $4000 each year to qualified students.
-There are some other select scholarships for which applicants might be eligible, as well.
+The Graduate School offers competitive merit-based fellowships to provide additional financial support to outstanding incoming students.
+These competitive, merit-based fellowships award an additional $4000 each year to select students.
+There are other scholarships for which you might be eligible, as well.
 Summer assistantships are also sometimes available.

-- All new graduate assistants must have background checks before they can be appointed.
-We will be permitted to make offers contingent on a successful background check, but no work can begin until the check is complete.
+All new graduate assistants must have background checks before they can be appointed.
+All offers are contingent on a successful background check, but no work can begin until the check is complete.

 We offer a comprehensive three-year degree covering all aspects of dramatic writing—from short- and long-form structures, and special topics in adaptation, television/screenwriting, and writing for the solo-performer.
 Additional courses in dramatic form and structure unlock strategies other writers have used in creating work, and develop the dramaturgical skills to articulate how a variety of plays function and create theatrical meaning.
 The program is intentionally intimate, only two or three playwrights are accepted, allowing for intensive individualized mentorship, as well as the flexibility to let writers shape their course of study to meet their own creative goals and ambitions.